GYSTC v1.4.0 — stable / memory daemon / persistent context

 Get your shit together, Claude.

 Your AI forgets everything.
 Every.
 Single.
 Session.
-This fixes that β€” a local MCP server that gives Claude a persistent long-term memory across sessions, projects, and months.
+This fixes that — a local memory daemon for Claude.
+One shared brain process, every client plugs in.
+Persistent across sessions, projects, and months.

 [ 02 ] / THE PROBLEM